quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Version Negotiation Validation {#version-validation}

-Though the cryptographic handshake has integrity protection, two forms of QUIC version downgrade are possible.
+Theoretically, two forms of QUIC version downgrade are possible.
 In the first, an attacker replaces the QUIC version in the Initial packet.
 In the second, a fake Version Negotiation packet is sent by an attacker.
+To protect against these attacks, the cryptographic handshake provides integrity protection for the negotiated version as part of the transport parameters.
+As described in
-To protect against these attacks, the transport parameters include three fields that encode version information.
-These parameters are used to retroactively authenticate the choice of version (see
+{{transport-parameters}} the transport parameters include three fields that encode version information.
+These parameters are used to retroactively authenticate the choice of version (see {{version-negotiation}}).
-{{version-negotiation}}).

-The cryptographic handshake provides integrity protection for the negotiated version as part of the transport parameters (see {{transport-parameters}}).
 As a result, attacks on version negotiation by an attacker can be detected.

 The client includes the initial_version field in its transport parameters.
 The